rpeszek/my-blogs/posts/2021-06-28-polysemy-arrows.markdown

 **Arrow effect handlers could conceivably do crazy stuff:**
 Static control flow makes for a much more predictable syntax tree.
-For example, you can imagine interpreter that determines statically if `put` operation is used or not!
+In an example mentioned in the above paper, the interpreter statically infers when the `put` operation is used and when is not!
 Again, this translates to more power given to the interpreters, no `put`-s could, for example, mean a more aggressive optimization that somehow caches the state...